--Cybeats is a complete solution to protect enterprise and critical infrastructure IoT devices, through their complete lifecycle, from both previously known and completely new cybersecurity threats
+-Cybeats is a complete solution to protect enterprise, industrial, medical and critical infrastructure IoT devices, through their complete lifecycle, from both previously known and completely new cybersecurity threats

 Toronto, January 15th, 2017 - Cybersecurity company Cybeats, which provides continuous cyber defense solution for Enterprise IoT infrastructure, today announces it has raised a round of investment from iNovia Capital, Maple Leaf Angels (MLA48 II), and cybersecurity industry insiders Dr. Richard Reiner, Brian O'Higgins, and Brian Bourne.